 The University has extensive library collections on both the northern and southern campuses.
 Library loans are free; however you will need to your Supervisor's authorisation to be registered for interlibrary loans.
 Tours of the Library facilities can be organised by contacting Library staff at the Help Desk.

-The School of Human Life Science Liaison person is Ms Tracy Douglas (x5481) and Science Librarian in Launceston is Ms Narelle Williams (x3359).
+The Human Life Sciences Liaison person is Ms Tracy Douglas (x5481) and Science Librarian in Launceston is Ms Narelle Williams (x3359).

-A photo directory of Staff and Students belonging to the School of Human Life Sciences is found in the foyer on the ground floor.
+A photo directory of Staff and Students within Human Life Sciences is found in the foyer on the ground floor.
 Please see administrative staff with regard to having your photograph taken for the directory which is updated annually.
 This is for you and colleagues to help identify people who should have access to the building out of hours.

 A document centre is located in the Resource Room C122.
 'Reasonable' photocopying and printing is allowed for all RHD candidates.
 Photocopiers are also available in the Library and Student Association building.